stitchng/adonis-sse/README.md

 >Firstly, follow the instructions in `instructions.md` file to setup the *Provider* and *Middleware*

+See the [_instructions.md_](https://github.com/stitchng/adonis-sse/blob/master/instructions.md) file for the complete installation steps and follow as stated.

 ### Registering provider

 Like any other provider, you need to register the provider inside `start/app.js` file.